SABS-R3/software-engineering-day3/_episodes/12-community-practices.md

 ~~~
 {: .language-bash}

+Once you're finished with this web server, you can stop it with <kbd>Ctrl</kbd>+<kbd>C</kbd>.
+This is the normal way we stop command line programs and should work in almost all cases.

 If you used your existing code from yesterday for the previous docstring exercises then this page might not have any documentation for the classes in the file `academics.py`
 If this is the case, then copy across your docstrings into the reference version of `academic.py` in today's `code` directory.